hereon-GEMS/Cont2SAS/joss_submission/paper.md

 <!-- Continuum nanostructures can be created using physics-based simulations or knowledge-based generations.
 The simulated or generated nanostructures must be validated by comparing them with data obtained from different Small Angle Scattering (SAS) experiments, such as Small Angle Neutron Scattering (SANS) and Small Angle X-ray Scattering (SAXS).
 To perform the comparison,  -->

-`Cont2SAS` software is used to calculate Small Angle Scattering (SAS) data from Continuum (Cont) nanostructures. `Cont2SAS` is built on the existing software solution `Sassena` -- known for calculating scattering patterns from atomic structures `[@lindner2012sassena; lindner2012towards; @sassena:2017, sassena:2023; majumdar2024computation]`. `Cont2SAS` can calculate:
+`Cont2SAS` software facilitates calculation of Small Angle Scattering (SAS) data from Continuum (Cont) nanostructures. `Cont2SAS` is built on the existing software solution `Sassena` -- known for calculating scattering patterns from atomic structures `[@lindner2012sassena; lindner2012towards; @sassena:2017, sassena:2023; majumdar2024computation]`. `Cont2SAS` can calculate:
 1. SAS patterns ($I$ vs $Q$: SAS intensity vs scattering vector magnitude)
-2. effective cross-section ($\sigma_{\text{eff}}$ vs $t$: neutron count rate per unit flux vs time)
+2. Time evolution of effective cross-section ($\sigma_{\text{eff}}$ vs $t$: neutron count rate per unit flux vs time)

-Through the comparison of calculated and measured SAS data, simulations and SAS experiments can be used in a complementary manner to validate simulations, tune simulation parameters, and analyze SAS patterns `[@dorrell2020combined; @reich2022comparison; @majumdar2024computation]`.
+Through the comparison of calculated and measured SAS data, simulations and SAS experiments can be used in a complementary manner to validate simulations, tune simulation parameters, and analyze SAS data obtained from experiments `[@dorrell2020combined; @reich2022comparison; @majumdar2024computation]`.

 <!-- , are used to characterize material structure at the nanometer length scale.
 The experiments record Small Angle Scattering (SAS) intensity $(I)$ vs scattering vector magnitude $(Q)$ curves -- also at different times to capture structural change during a phenomena.
 To analyze the recorded data, nanostructures are generated or simulated, from which SAS patterns are calculated and compared with